serenorg/database-replicator/README.md

 By default, the `init` command uses **SerenAI's managed cloud service** to execute replication jobs.
 This means your replication runs on AWS infrastructure managed by SerenAI, with no AWS account or setup required on your part.

+**Important**: Remote execution is restricted to **SerenDB targets only**.
+To replicate to other PostgreSQL databases (AWS RDS, Neon, Hetzner, self-hosted), use the `--local` flag to run on your own hardware.

 ### Benefits of Remote Execution

 - **No network interruptions**: Your replication continues even if your laptop loses connectivity